 Canines are often referred to as “man’s best friend,” but everyone knows the damage a vicious dog can do.
 Unfortunately, it’s not even just aggressive dogs that can cause harm.
 Seemingly docile pets can get spooked or over-excited when they’re out in public, and this could lead them to inadvertently hurt someone.
 When this happens, it’s often because a dog owner failed to reasonably control their pet while around others.
-In such situations, the owner’s negligence often leaves them liable for the financial recovery of the victim.
+In such situations, the owner’s negligence often leaves them liable for the financial recovery of the dog bite victim.

 If you were bitten by an animal, you may be able to file a suit for compensation with the aid of a personal injury attorney from Houston.
 So long as you file within two years of the day the incident took place, courts will allow you to present your case.
-Enlist the aid of a dog bite lawyer in Houston to defend your rights and get you compensation for your losses.
+Enlist the aid of a Houston dog bite lawyer to defend your rights and get you compensation for your losses.
 The Law Office of Denise Adkison-Brown will provide a free consultation to help you better understand your rights.

 Duty of Care in Canine Bite Cases